• Skip to primary navigation

 Clear Soup

 Clear soup is broth-based and has a light, watery consistency.
 The broth is typically made from meat or vegetables that have been simmered in water.
-Common examples of clear soup include chicken noodle soup and vegetable soup.
+Common examples of clear soup include chicken noodle soup and homemade vegetable broth.

 Stew